Hammarou/Personal_Blog/README.md

 ## Usage

 Please feel free to access the Github repository where all the requisite files and folders are located.
-Alternatively, to view the deployed application, please navigate to the deployed application webpage (URL link provided below). then access the JavaScript file located in the Develop folder.
+Alternatively, to view the deployed application, please navigate to the deployed application webpage (URL link provided below).

 -The deployed webpage can be accessed at the following URL: https://hammarou.github.io/Personal_Blog/